The One East Kentucky Region

 With a population of more than 230,000, our nine-county region is driven by unmatched determination.
 Pikeville, is known as the city that moves mountains, nicknamed for the Pikeville Cut-Through.
 The cut-through made way for a four-lane divided highway, a railroad line and the relocated Levisa Fork of the Big Sandy River.
 The excavation project is second only to the Panama Canal in size.
 Completed in 1987, it remedied flooding and created hundreds of acres of land for development in the downtown Pikeville area.

-Our region is not only one of rich history and traditions such as our treasured mountain music, but also a vibrant region with state-of-the-art amenities.
+The One East Kentucky region is not only one of rich history and traditions such as our treasured mountain music, but also a vibrant region with state-of-the-art amenities.
 These include The Forum at Hal Rogers Center in Hazard, KY, the Country Music Highway Museum in Paintsville and the Eastern Kentucky Exposition Center, located in downtown Pikeville.
 This 7,000-seat arena is the premier venue for entertainment and conferences.
 The expo center can accommodate any business’ meeting needs with 5,000 square feet of dividable ballroom space and boardroom space for small gatherings.

 Our region also boasts many Colleges and Universities.
 The University of Pikeville, which serves more than 1,700 undergraduate and graduate students, includes the highly ranked Kentucky College of Osteopathic Medicine and the Kentucky College of Optometry.
 Our region is also home to the Big Sandy and Hazard Community and Technical College systems with multiple campuses as well as Alice Lloyd College in Knott County, which offers a unique work-study program.